OWRC/interpolants/modelling/waterbudget/gw.md

 <!-- TOPMODEL may continue discharge groundwater to streams (see below). -->

-This exchange, in addition to groundwater discharge to streams, represents the distributed interaction the groundwater system has on the surface.
+This exchange, in addition to groundwater discharge to streams, represents the interaction the groundwater system has on the surface, distributed in space.
 With recharge $(g)$ at the model grid cell computed by the SMA when deficits are present $(D_i<0)$, net basin groundwater exchange $(G)$ is determined by:

 $$
   G = \sum_i(g-x)_i.